gtperry/ENReCS/README.md

 # ENReCS
-Elastic Net Regression in C#
+Elastic Net Regression in C# using ILGPU

 ## About
 A [Perceiver AI](https://perceiver.ai/#) project  built by Griffin Perry